The bathroom is one of the most functional rooms in the house. But sometimes it ends up being the last room to be decorated and updated.

 White marble and white quartzite are two more popular and dependable choices for vanities.
 For those who would prefer marble in the kitchen, but are wary of the risks, this is a great place to enjoy a classic like White Carrara Marble.

-In the bathroom, there are far less risks that an acidic substance or stray knife or heavy pot will be able to damage your marble.
+In the bathroom, there are far fewer risks that an acidic substance or stray knife or heavy pot will be able to damage your marble.

 Properly sealed, there’s no reason a white marble can’t stay looking fresh and clean.

-Arch City Granite has worked with hundreds of home owners and contractors in St. Louis area in installing vanity tops and tub-deck surrounds.
+Arch City Granite has worked with hundreds of homeowners and contractors in the St. Louis area in installing vanity tops and tub-deck surrounds.

 You should be able to pick the right stone for your project from our inventory of more than 100 colors of Granite, Quartz, and Marble slabs in our St. Louis showroom.

 In case your project needs only a small portion of a slab or partial slab, we have several beautiful granite remnants at our location.